-The submission of an application for an LBAPP implies willingness to allow the Lawson Biosafety Officer to visit the laboratory sites used by the Principal Investigator in order to determine compliance with Lawson's Biosafety Policies and Procedures Manual.
+The submission of an application for an LBAPP implies willingness to allow the Lawson Biosafety Officer to visit the laboratory sites used by the Principal Investigator in order to determine compliance with Lawson's Biosafety Manual.

 For research requiring containment levels 2 or 2+, the Lawson Biosafety Officer will inspect the worksite annually to ensure that it meets the operational and physical requirements as per the current Public Health Agency of Canada's CBS and CBH.
-If importation of biohazardous materials is required (for importing human pathogens or toxins in Risk Group 2), then Lawson's Biosafety Officer will need to approve the request to import.
+If importation of biohazardous materials is required (for importing human pathogens or toxins in Risk Group 2), then Lawson's Biosafety Officer will need to approve the request to import submitted by the Principal Investigator.

 After this period, the Principal Investigator must submit a new application form every three years even if the activities involving biological agents have not been altered or modified since the previous submission.
-If the activities involving biological agents have been altered or modified (for example request of a new level 2 pathogen or toxin) since the previous submission, an LBAPP modification form must be completed.
-This form can be obtained from Lawson's Biosafety Officer.
+If the activities involving biological agents need to be altered or modified (for example request to use a new risk group 2, pathogen or toxin) during the approved period of the current permit, an LBAPP modification form must be completed.
+This form can be obtained from Lawson's Biosafety Officer, completed by the Principal Investigator and then reviewed by the Lawson Biohazards Sub-Committee.